telerik/blazor-docs/components/grid/editing/overview.md

         // if necessary, perform actual data source operation here through your service

         await Task.Delay(1000); //simulate actual long running async operation }

-    // the following three methods mimic an actual data service that handles the actual data source
-    // you can see about implement error and exception handling, determining suitable return types as per your needs
-    // an example is available here: https://github.com/telerik/blazor-ui/tree/master/grid/remote-validation

-    async Task<SampleData> ServiceMimicInsert(SampleData itemToInsert)
-    {
-        await Task.Delay(2000); // simulate actual long running async operation
-        // in this example, we just populate the fields, you project may use
-        // something else or generate the updated item differently, we use "new" here SampleData updatedItem = new SampleData()
-        {
-            // the service assigns an ID, in this sample we use only the view-model data for simplicity,
-            // you should use the actual data and set the properties as necessary (e.g., generate nested fields data and so on)
-            ID = MyData.Count + 1,
-            Name = itemToInsert.Name
-        };
-        return await Task.FromResult(updatedItem);
-    }

-    async Task<SampleData> ServiceMimicUpdate(SampleData itemToUpdate)
-    {
-        await Task.Delay(2000); // simulate actual long running async operation
-        // in this example, we just populate the fields, you project may use
-        // something else or generate the updated item differently SampleData updatedItem = new SampleData()
-        {
-            ID = itemToUpdate.ID,
-            Name = itemToUpdate.Name
-        };
-        return await Task.FromResult(updatedItem);
-    }

-    async Task<bool> ServiceMimicDelete(SampleData itemToDelete)
-    {
-        await Task.Delay(2000); // simulate actual long running async operation return await Task.FromResult(true);//always successful
-    }

     // this method and field just display what happened for visual cues in this example